 Become a qualified senior leader with our Senior Leader Apprenticeship, and apply your in-depth knowledge with real-world business situations.

-You will develop deeper understanding of organisational leadership and management issues, and gain understanding of the ever-changing collaborative leadership landscape in which UK organisations operate.
+You will develop deeper understanding of organisational leadership and management issues within your sector and will also gain understanding of the ever-changing collaborative leadership landscape in which many UK organisations now operate.

 This course is designed for those who have management or team leading responsibilities.
-This can also include formal governance or director responsibilities.
-They are responsible for providing a degree of leadership within the organisation, providing a clear sense of purpose and helping to drive the strategic direction of the organisation.
-For some candidates this will form a part of their career progression plans.
+This can also include formal governance or director responsibilities or if you are responsible for providing a degree of leadership within an organisation, providing a clear sense of purpose and helping to drive the strategic direction.
+For some this will form a part of your career progression plans.

-Candidates will also consider wider environmental influences, impacting their organisation, identifying longer-term opportunities and risks.
-Through inclusive leadership, they are involved with developing ethical, innovative, and supportive cultures.
-Ideally, candidates will be role models for other colleagues, processes, and organisational budgets.
+You will also consider wider environmental influences, impacting your organisation, identifying longer-term opportunities and risks.
+Through inclusive leadership, you are involved with developing ethical, innovative, and supportive cultures.
+Ideally, you will be role models for other colleagues, processes, and organisational budgets.

-The course director is always happy to have informal discussions with potential candidates to discuss the course.
-Applicants are strongly encouraged to contact him to review their suitability, Please email Dr Jake Monk: jake.monk@canterbury.ac.uk
+The course director is always happy to answer any queries about the course.
+You are strongly encouraged to contact him to review their suitability, Please email Dr Jake Monk.

-The core aims of the course, which has been designed for individuals moving into a senior or strategic role within their organisation, are to provide our Master Apprentices with a comprehensive and in-depth understanding and knowledge of collaborative leadership, shared services and organisational transformation in the public, private and third sectors.
-The objectives of the course are to enable Master Apprentices to gain the required academic and professional knowledge, skills, experience and behaviours to lead organisational transformation through shared leadership vision, developing capabilities and engagement with collaborative (strategic) activities.
+The core aims of the course, which has been designed for individuals moving into a senior or strategic role within their organisation, are to provide you with a comprehensive and in-depth understanding and knowledge of collaborative leadership, shared services and organisational transformation in the public, private and third sectors.
+The objectives of the course are to enable you to gain the required academic and professional knowledge, skills, experience and behaviours to lead organisational transformation through shared leadership vision, developing capabilities and engagement with collaborative (strategic) activities.

 Critical reflection is encouraged on all six taught modules as part of a personal development and course portfolio.
 Learning gained must be reflected as part of the ‘professional discussion’, which is assessed externally as part of the end-point assessment (EPA), at the end of the course.

 You will begin work on your work-based management project during your first year.
 You will develop your research template and research proposal alongside your other modules.
 Your tutors will actively help with the preparation of an oral presentation as a ‘project showcase’ to an external assessor as part of the final End Point Assessment process.
-The CCCU Postgraduate Diploma in Collaborative Leadership and following MBA *top-up* (subject to validation) is open to non-apprentice applicants.
+The CCCU Postgraduate Diploma in Collaborative Leadership and following MBA Collaborative Leadership is open to non-apprentice applicants.

-• Upon successful completion, you automatically become a Chartered Manager (CMgr), a status that sits alongside your other achievements and demonstrates a high level of management and leadership expertise.
-CMI is the only professional body that can award this as part of your apprenticeship and without a separate assessment.
+Upon successful completion, you can apply to become a Chartered Manager (CMgr), a status that sits alongside your other achievements and demonstrates a high level of management and leadership expertise.
+CMI is the only professional body that can award this as part of your apprenticeship and without a separate assessment

-• Upon successful completion, you will automatically gain the CMI L7 Diploma in Strategic Management and Leadership; a professional, industry recognised qualification.
+Upon successful completion, you will be eligible for the CMI L7 Diploma in Strategic Management and Leadership Practice (subject to CMI moderation).

-• For the life of their apprenticeship, apprentices are members of CMI, entitling them to be part of CMI's management and leadership community, with access to events and networking, thought leadership, mentoring, mental health support, a career development centre, and Management Direct, CMI's online library with over 30,000 pieces of relevant content.
+For the life of your apprenticeship, you will be a member of the CMI, entitling you to be part of CMI's management and leadership community, with access to events and networking, thought leadership, mentoring, mental health support, a career development centre, and Management Direct, CMI's online library with over 30,000 pieces of relevant content

-• Apprentices will also remain members of CMI for 3 months beyond their study, free of charge.
+You will also remain a member of the CMI for three months beyond their study, free of charge.

 The aim of the module is to enable you to consider strategic alternatives and evaluate your suitability for a variety of collaborative leadership contexts.
 You will be made aware of the complex issues involved in formulating, implementing, and managing inter-organisational projects and leading transformational change.